 No laptop/desktop computer (has very low-power Android smartphone)

-In order to design a better system, I first had to understand the current system.
-I sat down with the UX team to learn how the system should work in theory, and then met with the engineering team to see how the prototype works in practice.
+CalcuCafé core issues all stem from the lack of domain crossover between the developers and the UX researchers.
+I interviewed the UX team to learn how the system should work in theory, and then walked through the back-end with the engineering team to see how the prototype works in practice.
 I used these interviews to create a model of the system and identify the fundamental design issues.

 Since I came into this project after the research studies, testing, etc. had already been done, I had a lot of clarity on what my design had to accomplish.
 I simplified the system architecture so it would work in an offline environment and presented my plan to the lead researcher.
 Once she was on board with the direction I was headed in, I got started on implementing the new system.

 After seeing the structural issues with the prototype, we all agreed that it made more sense to start CalcuCafé 2.0 from scratch rather than trying to modify the existing code.

 I built the new system in Ruby on Rails, replacing the API functionality (authentication, chart rendering, etc.) with native code capable of working offline.
 Visually, I gave the tool a more professional feel by brightening up the color palette and replacing the bare data inputs with a uniform style.
 I also made sure the new web app, with a few minor tweaks, can be ported into an Android app that works even if users restart their phones.